Caltech campus

 Does Caltech offer business or MBA programs?

-Is it very hard to get into?
+Is Caltech very hard to get into?

-Do PhD students get funding?
+Do PhD students get funding at Caltech?

 Is Pasadena expensive?

 Moderate to high, typical of Southern California.
 Budget $1,600-$2,400/month for living costs.
-On-campus housing is available.

 Want to Study at Caltech?

-Get expert guidance from Dr. Karan Gupta — Harvard alumnus with 27+ years of experience guiding students to the world's top STEM universities.
+Get expert guidance from Dr. Karan Gupta โ€” Harvard alumnus, 27+ years of global admissions experience guiding 160,000+ students worldwide.